-Paid teaching jobs
+Paid English teaching jobs in Thailand

 If you have signed up for the Premium program or purchased placement separately then placement is guaranteed upon completion of the course.
-Entrust TEFL is proudly one of the few TEFL companies in Thailand that “really” places their graduates directly after graduation.
+Entrust TEFL is proudly one of the few TEFL companies in Thailand that places their graduates directly after graduation.

 Placement is not always easy, especially when factors like nationality, educational status, ethnicity and age play a role.
 But we have successfully found and facilitated teaching positions for all our graduates, even though we only guarantee positions for degree holding TEFL students.
 It gives us great satisfaction to see our graduates employed, putting their skills to use and start earning an income as a foreign language teacher.
 We can honestly say that in Thailand there is no shortage of teaching jobs.
 We will empower you, encourage you and help you – and then the rest of your adventure is up to you!

 Where would I typically be placed as a teacher?

 Our graduates are placed nationwide by our network of schools and agents.
 We cannot guarantee a level or location of your placement however we will try our best to meet your requests.
 If you arrived on the “buddy deal” which means that we will place you and your buddy at the same school or at least close enough to live together during your teaching placement.
 The chart on the right is where most of our graduates were placed in 2016.

 What is the typical process?